Materials for keyboard components

 Western Electric Alloy #1

 Cryptically referred to by Cherry as “W/E Alloy #1” in their catalogues, Western Electric Alloy #1 is a gold alloy introduced in 1935.
-A longer name of “Western Electric #1” was found in the Hi-Tek Corporation Dovetail Series Arrays and Keypads datasheet, finally allowing for Cherry’s mystery alloy to be identified.
+A longer name of “Western Electric #1” was found in the datasheet for Hi-Tek Dovetail Series, finally allowing Cherry’s mystery alloy to be identified.

 Western Electric Alloy #1 comprises 69% gold, 25% silver and 6% platinum (AuAg25Pt6).
 It was intended to be used in solid (rather than plated) contacts, previously described in three patents all filed in November 1930, each one confusingly entitled “Process of manufacturing electrical contact members”: